bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 ### MVP 1, The Grid

 - Replicate the **functionality and DOM** shown in the prototype linked at the top of this README.
-- Keep your code inside `frontend/components/AppFunctional.js` and `frontend/components/AppClass.js`.
+- Keep your code inside `frontend/components/AppFunctional.js`.
 - The component exposed by `AppFunctional.js` must be a stateful functional component.
-- The one in `AppClass.js` must be a stateful class-based component.
+- The component in `AppClass.js` **is optional** but can be tackled if desired.
+It's not required to pass the sprint.
-- The DOM produced by your components must match exactly the DOM in the prototype:
+- The DOM produced by `AppFunctional` must match exactly the DOM in the prototype:
   - The hierarchy of HTML elements, their ids, class names etc must be the same.
   - The current square is marked with a capital B and an "active" class name.
   - The submit success and error messages that display on the page come from the API (see Network tab).